 The list of affected businesses is long.
 Many are not publicized.
 While some companies have successfully sued their bank to recover their losses, most have not won, and the legal fees and time may be enough to deter many business owners from contemplating lawsuits.

 What your Bank can do for you

-If you’re not doing business with a financial institution which offers security protections against malware and credential loss, switch to one that does.
-Banks that offer tools such as Trusteer, a product which creates a virtual secure sandbox space on customer’s computers to access and execute business banking transactions, are the gold standard to seek out.
-These are usual downloaded to your machines free of charge, with instructions how to run the program to safely access your business banking applications without fear of malware.
+If you’re not doing business with a financial institution that offers security protections against malware and credential loss, switch to one that does.
+Banks that offer tools such as Trusteer, a product that creates a virtual secure sandbox space on customers’ computers to access and execute business banking transactions, are the gold standard to seek out.
+These are usually downloaded to your machines free of charge, with instructions on how to run the program to safely access your business banking applications without fear of malware.

-Some financial institutions offer tokens, sometimes called multifactor authentication, to login to their business banking site.
-In addition to a userid and password, the token will generate a code, which the user is required to enter to login.
-The code changes ever few seconds and if grabbed by a malware keystroke logger, is useless.
+Some financial institutions offer tokens, sometimes called multifactor authentication, to log in to their business banking site.
+In addition to a user ID and password, the token will generate a code, which the user is required to enter to log in.
+The code changes every few seconds and if grabbed by a malware keystroke logger, is useless.

 What you can do to protect your business

 - All your company machines must have up-to-date, running, and configured antivirus and firewall software installed.
 There are many free and low-cost products available.
 There is really no excuse not to properly protect your business machines from malware.